Women approaching season-high attendance for south coast derby | Southampton FC Women | News

-Southampton FC Women's highly-anticipated clash against Portsmouth on Saturday 10th January is nearing a first attendance milestone with one week to go.
+Southampton FC Women's clash against Portsmouth on Saturday 10th January will be watched by their biggest crowd of the season so far, as tickets remain on sale this week

+The highly-anticipated south coast derby has reached 4,500 ticket sales, smashing the opening day crowd of 3,896 with days still to spare.

+The club's record south coast derby attendance is next in the sights to beat, when 5,666 supporters joined for last season's battle under the lights on another prime-time Saturday evening clash.

 Simon Parker's side are aiming to make it 10 matches unbeaten against their rivals, with supporters encouraged to bring the numbers to St Mary's Stadium for the latest south coast showdown.